-- Incarcerated people with disabilities need training in skills to successfully reintegrate into society, and time served should become time for preparation.
+- Incarcerated people with disabilities need training in skills and connections to resources to successfully reintegrate into society, and time served should become time for preparation.

 - A report by the North Carolina Sentencing and Advisory Policy Commission (April 2018) indicated that, of 47,613 individuals released or on probation from the NC state prisons between 2013 and 2015, the recidivism rate was 41%.
 These statistical reports present gender and ethnicity/race-related data but lack disability-related data.